yamerooo123/Fake-News-Detector/README.md

 Validation Loss: Decreases initially but fluctuates in later epochs, showing signs of overfitting.

+Model 4 shows slightly less overfitting because it has more stable validation accuracy and less fluctuation in validation loss compared to Model 2.
+However, both models exhibit some degree of overfitting.

 # Application:
 This is for who want to quickly assess the authenticity of news articles and understand the likelihood of encountering fake news based on content analysis.